 “No person shall drive or move any motor vehicle or equipment upon any highway with any lighting or combination of lighting with a smoked or tinted lens or cover.”

 The approved tints in the state of Illinois — are yellow or amber tints.

-There is not one single law that is applicable in the entire country, and each state has its own laws and regulations regarding tinting, whether that is for car windows or headlights.
-Some countries and states have completely banned headlight tinting, while others have not.
+There is not one single law that is applicable in the entire country and each state has its own laws and regulations regarding tinting, whether it is for car windows or headlights.
+Some countries and states have completely banned headlight tinting while others have not.

-You should also keep in mind that even if you respect the laws in your own state but you are then travelling to another, you may still risk getting pulled over, as the laws may be different there.
+You should also keep in mind that even if you respect the laws in your own state but you are then traveling to another, you may still risk getting pulled over as the laws may be different there.

-While it may be illegal in your state to color or to block the headlight with a dark tint, you can still apply an invisible film that will not block the light but will protect the headlight against road debris.
-Using a dark film is dangerous, as it can reduce visibility for the driver but also make the car less visible to the other participants in traffic.
-Using colors is also dangerous or confusing, so the most common tints are grey or slightly smoked.
+While it may be illegal in your state to color or block your headlights with a dark tint you can still apply an invisible film that will not block the light but will protect the headlight against road debris.
+Using a dark film is dangerous, as it can not only reduce visibility for the driver but also make the car less visible to the other participants in traffic.
+Using colors is also dangerous or confusing, so the most common tints are gray or slightly smoked.